End of the Road Festival

+Origin

+The festival was started by Simon Taffe, who continues to run it as of 2024, and his friend Sofia Hagberg, who retired in 2015.
+Taffe, who ran a building and decorating business before starting the festival, described its origins in an article in 2024.
+Planning started in 2004; Taffe mortgaged his house and borrowed widely to raise funds for the festival, which then lost money for the first three years.

 Description

-The festival was started by two friends, Simon Taffe and Sofia Hagberg, who continue to run it.

-The festival has four stages: the Woods Stage, the Garden Stage, the Big Top Stage and the Tipi Tent, as well as a clearing in the woods around the Garden Stage containing a piano at which semi-secret sets take place.
+The festival has six stages: the Woods Stage, the Garden Stage, the Big Top Stage, the Folly, The Boat and the Talking Heads, as well as a clearing in the woods around the Garden Stage containing a piano at which semi-secret sets take place.
 There are also children's areas and workshops, a healing field, a film tent, comedy, a library in the forest and a games area (ping pong, table football etc.).
 Late night entertainment usually includes high-profile DJ sets, a silent disco, unpublicised pop-up performances and karaoke.
-Due to the nature of the gardens the festival is set in, it is not unusual to see peacocks wandering around the area and macaws in the trees.
+Due to the nature of the gardens the festival is set in, it is not unusual to see peacocks wandering around the area.

 The festival has a capacity of 15,000 (2014).
 The site opens for camping on Thursday afternoon and the entertainment runs from Thursday evening to Sunday inclusive.

 In 2011, the festival won an award for 'Best Small Festival' at the UK Festival Awards.
 In 2012 claims were made that the festival was secretly organised by Scientology.
-A statement made by the festival denied these claims, while acknowledging that two members of management were Scientologists.
+The festival stated that it had no formal link with Scientology, although two directors were Scientologists.
 In 2016, 2017 and 2019, the festival won an award for 'Best Small Festival' at the NME Awards.

 The 2020 festival was cancelled as a result of the COVID-19 pandemic.
 The festival returned in 2021 with some of the same artists including King Krule, Little Simz, The Comet Is Coming, Squid, Dry Cleaning and Richard Dawson.

-End of the Road returns 1–4 September 2022 with line up including Pixies, Fleet Foxes, Bright Eyes, Khruangbin, The Magnetic Fields, Aldous Harding, Kurt Vile & the Violators, Perfume Genius, Kevin Morby, Tinariwen, black midi, Lucy Dacus, Greentea Peng, and many more.
+End of the Road 2026 will take place between 3 and 6 September.